 - The best iOS apps for your phone

 - iPhone 12 mini vs. iPhone 12 vs. iPhone 12 Pro: Compare all four models

 But are all those changes worth the extra money you'd have to pay over the affordable iPhone SE?
-Here's a comparison of the iPhone 12 vs. iPhone SE, based on what we've observed after spending time with all the latest iPhones.
+Here's a comparison of the iPhone 12 vs. iPhone SE, based on our testing and comparisons.

 iPhone 12 vs. iPhone SE: The Specs